With changes in our environment, food and overall stress levels, it’s hard to say just how many kids are suffering from tic disorders.

 - NAC: Standing for N-Acetyl Cysteine, NAC is an amino acid that increases the level of glutathione in one’s brain and serves as an antioxidant.
 It’s had great results with kids who suffer from OCD and is showing promising results for those compelled to tic and twitch.

 - Eliminate Dyes: Food dyes can greatly excite the brain, causing everything from ADHD to tics.
 Consider eliminating anything whose color is not from nature.
-For more on the harms of dyes, ceck out this post: read more…
+Here’s a more in-depth post I published about Artificial Food Coloring and Behavior.

 What Not to Do If Your Child Tics